Norm Rice

-Early life
+Early life and education

+Norman B. Rice was born on May 4, 1943, in Denver, Colorado, and was the youngest son of Irene Hazel Johnson and Otha Patrick Rice.
+He graduated from Manual High School in 1961 and then attended University of Colorado Boulder.
+Rice left University of Colorado after two years because of the segregated housing and meal facilities, as well as the work load.

-Rice graduated from the University of Washington in Seattle, earning a bachelor's degree in communications and a Master of Public Administration from the university's Daniel J. Evans School of Public Affairs.
+Rice moved to Seattle in 1969 and attended Highline College, graduating with an Associate degree in 1970.
+He then attended and graduated from the University of Washington in Seattle, earning a bachelor's degree in communications and a Master of Public Administration from the university's Daniel J. Evans School of Public Affairs.
 He became a member of Alpha Phi Alpha fraternity.
-In 1975, he married Dr. Constance Williams.

 Before entering city government, Rice worked as a reporter at KOMO-TV News and KIXI radio.
 He served as Assistant Director of the Seattle Urban League.
 He next worked as Executive Assistant and Director of Government Services for the Puget Sound Council of Governments.

 Political life

+Seattle City Council

-Rice was first elected to the Seattle City Council in 1978 to fill a vacancy.
-He was reelected in 1979, 1983 and 1987, serving eleven years in all.
-He served as chairs of the Energy, Finance, and Budget committees, and was Council President for one term.
+Rice was first elected to the Seattle City Council in 1978 to fill a vacancy left by Phyllis Lamphere, who took a position at the U.S. Economic Development Agency.
+He was reelected in 1979, 1983, and 1987, serving eleven years in all.
+He served as chair of the Energy Committee, Finance and Budget Committee, and the Public Safety Committee, and was Council President for one term.

 Rice facilitated the development of more equitable cost allocation and rate design procedures for Seattle City Light as part of his work on the Energy Committee.
 His accomplishments on the Finance and Budget Committee included the passage of the Women and Minority Business Enterprise Ordinance, and from 1982 to 1987, the elimination of City investments in firms doing business in apartheid-era South Africa.

-He ran for mayor in 1985, but lost to Charles Royer.
-Rice ran again in 1989 in a crowded field and won 99,699 to 75,446.
-He was re-elected in 1993.

-During the technology boom of the 1990s, Rice led the rejuvenation of Seattle's downtown.
-He also served as President of the U.S. Conference of Mayors.
+As chair of the Public Safety Committee, Rice worked to add 100 officers to the police force, secure funding for school safety officers, and sponsored the creation of neighborhood anti-crime teams.